LLNL/Abmarl/docs/src/gridworld.rst

       is determined the same way as :ref:`blocking <gridworld_blocking>` described above.

-Then, the :ref:`AttackActor <api_gridworld_actor_attack>` selects agents from that set based on the attacking agent's `attack count`.
+Then, the :ref:`AttackActor <api_gridworld_actor_attack>` selects agents from that set based on the attacking agent's `attack count` and `ammo` (if applicable).
 When an agent is successfully attacked, its health is depleted by the attacking agent's `attack strength`, which may result in the attacked agent's death.
 AttackActors can be configured to allow multiple attacks against a single agent per attacking agent and per turn via the `stacked attacks` property.
 The following four AttackActors are built into Abmarl:

 .. _gridworld_binary_attack: